tonyjunkes/cfml-tags-to-cfscript/README.md

 </cfscript>
 ```

-### Tags in Script
+### Script Implementations for Specific Tags

-> Prior to the [modern application of writing tags in script](https://github.com/cfchef/cfml-tag-to-script-conversions/blob/master/README.md#the-modern-implementation-of-tags-to-script), some were implemented for use in CFScript with a different syntax or set of functions.
-The functions, however, are not restricted to being used in tag or script.
+> Prior to the [modern application of writing tags in script](https://github.com/cfchef/cfml-tag-to-script-conversions/blob/master/README.md#the-modern-implementation-of-tags-to-script), some tags were implemented for use in CFScript with a different syntax or set of functions.

 #### cfoutput